 If you don’t take any further action, the ban period on your consumer credit report will be lifted after 21 days.

 Instead of applying to all 3 credit reporting bodies for a credit ban or an extension, you have the option to request 1 credit reporting body to pass on your request to the other 2 bodies.
 It must do so as soon as reasonably practicable.

 During the ban period, a credit reporting body mustn’t use or disclose your consumer credit report (or the information in the credit report).
 Except:

-- if you have consented, in writing, to the use or disclosure, or
+- if you've consented, in writing, to the use or disclosure, or

-- Australian law or a court or tribunal order require the credit reporting body to use it
+- an Australian law or a court or tribunal order require the credit reporting body to use or disclose it

 If a credit provider asks a credit reporting body for a copy of your consumer credit report during the ban period, the credit reporting body will tell them about the ban.
 This will alert the credit provider to the potential fraud.